jeevams/jwt/README.md

 # jwt
-Json web Token.Generate the token with the help of user name and password.Simple Get Api Call
+Json web Token.Generate the token with the help of user name and password.
+And get api call